destrys/destrys/resume.md

 * Focused on Cisco's vast services operations

-* Big Data engineering with Spark
+* Big data engineering with Spark

 * NLP on customer interactions to find sentiment and inefficiencies